memgraph/docs/docs/how-to-guides/create-backup.md

 ---
 id: create-backup
-title: How to create a backup and restore data
+title: How to backup and restore data
-sidebar_label: Create a backup and restore data
+sidebar_label: Backup and restore data
 ---

 While running, Memgraph generates various files in its